maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

 ### Styling

 `mxGraph`
-- default styles defined via mxStyleSheet
+- Default styles defined with `mxStyleSheet`.
-- Style of a cell: a string containing all properties and values, using a specific syntax and delimiter
+- Style of a Cell: a string containing all properties and values, using a specific syntax and delimiter.
+- Style of a State Cell: a `StyleMap` instance (See [StyleMap](https://github.com/typed-mxgraph/typed-mxgraph/blob/187dd4f0dc7644c0cfbc998dae5fc90879597d81/lib/view/mxStylesheet.d.ts#L2-L4) as a `typed-mxgraph` type).

 `maxGraph`
-- default styles defined via StyleSheet
+- Default styles defined via `StyleSheet`.
-- style of a Cell: a dedicated object that reuses the same properties as the string form used by mxGraph (see below for changes)
+- Style of a Cell: a dedicated `CellStyle` object that reuses the same properties as the string form used by mxGraph (see below for changes).

-mxStyleMap (typed-mxgraph type) -> CellStateStyle
+- Style of a State Cell: a `CellStateStyle` instance.

 #### Properties

 In `mxGraph`, the properties are defined as string.
+The property keys are defined in `mxConstants` and are prefixed by `STYLE_` like `mxConstants.STYLE_FILLCOLOR`.

-In `maxGraph`, they are object properties.
+In `maxGraph`, they are object properties. `mxConstants.STYLE_*` have been replaced by the object properties (see PR [#31](https://github.com/maxGraph/maxGraph/pull/31)).

-Property names and values are generally the same.
+Property names and values are generally the same as in `mxGraph`.
 The ones that change are listed below.

-- The `mxConstants` object has been replaced by the object properties.
-- `mxUtils.getValue()` has been replaced by `InternalUtils.getValue()`.
+<a name="style-properties-change"></a>
 Property renaming
 - `autosize` to `autoSize` (from maxgraph@0.2.0)